 - proof of financial solvency (minimum income per person is €370 per month);

-- proof of the purchased property market value amounting to €250,000 at least and the cadastral one — to €80,000 at least;
+- proof of the purchased property’s market value amounting to at least €250,000 and the cadastral value amounting to at least €80,000 at least;

 - proof of residence in Latvia (purchase or rental agreement, etc.);

-Other grounds for obtaining residence:
+Other grounds for obtaining residence in Latvia

 - employment (self-employment, contractual employment, scientific cooperation, etc.);